Gluten-Free Prepping on a Budget

 Oats are milled in several different ways:

 Whole Groats: These little kernels look similar to rice.
 They take a very long time to cook, about an hour and a half, so they may not be the best choice for emergency food.
-They are the least processed of all of the oat varieties and have a slight nutty flavor.
+They are the least processed of all of the oat varieties and have a slightly nutty flavor.
 Groats can be used in place of rice or pasta, or as a hot cereal.

 Steel-cut oats: Steel cut oats are groats chopped into just a few pieces with (big shock) a steel blade.
 They take about a half an hour to cook, have a chewier texture than more processed oats, and are known for their more complex flavor.